application traffic steering

 The firewall doesn’t change anything; it’s a transparent bump in the wire.
 You would usually insert the same service in both directions so the firewall will see both directions of the TCP session.
 Service insertion at Layer 2 is achieved with VLAN chaining.

 For example, VLAN-1 is used on one side and VLAN-2 on the other; different VLAN numbers link areas.
 VLAN chaining is limited and impossible to implement for individual applications.
 It is also an excellent source for creating network loops.
-You may encounter challenges when firewalls or service nodes do not pass Bridge Protocol Data Unit (BPDU).
+You may encounter challenges when firewalls or service nodes do not pass the Bridge Protocol Data Unit (BPDU).
 Be careful to use this for large-scale service insertion production environments.

 Example: Layer 3 Service Insertion